Storing Zero Values

 The output of a rule is different in cubes that have the option Store Zero Values enabled, depending on whether the rule returns 0 or null.

-Consider the following simple rule: [‘2019’] = 0.
-Spreadsheet cells for which this rule is calculated display the value “0” (same as in previous versions), regardless of whether the Store Zero Values option is enabled or not.
+Consider the following simple rule: [‘2019’] = 0. spreadsheet cells for which this rule is calculated display the value “0” (same as in previous versions), regardless of whether the Store Zero Values option is enabled or not.
 By contrast, the rule [‘2019’] = null would show up as a dash in a spreadsheet cell if Store Zero Values is enabled.
 If the option is disabled, the cell would also show “0” as value.

 Important: when exporting a cube, values from rules that return 0 are not filtered out by the Ignore empty cells option, regardless of whether the Store Zero Values option is set or not.
 Values from rules that are null (empty) are filtered out.
 To also filter out 0 values from rules, cube extracts in Jedox Integrator introduce a new filter option, “excludeEmptyAndZero”.
 Details can be found in the article Handling of NULL Values in Jedox Integrator.

-Updated March 27, 2024
+Updated December 9, 2024